MichaelXavier/polymer-theme-issue/README.md

 document.
 You'll see that the button in the surface document is colored as primary, but the button in the custom element is partly styled (has a drop shadow, font, etc) but is not styled as primary.
 So it seems like some of the styles are piercing the shadow dom and some aren't.

+Tested on Ubuntu 14.04, Chrome 44.0.2403.107 and Firefox 39.0.